vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 came, the person at the counter said that my order has been received but has not yet been prepared because they're a little behind.
 He asked me to come in an hour (around 3:30 PM).

+### Second trip

+I made my second trip to Walgreens shortly after 3:30 PM.
+Unfortunately there was a long line at the Walgreens so I stood there for a long time.
+I got three of the four prescriptions.
+The prescriptions I received were as follows:

+* Hydrocodone / acetaminophen: 10 tablets with the instruction to "take 1 tablet by mouth every 6 hours as needed for pain"

+* Ibuprofen 800 mg: 20 tablets with the instruction to "take 1 tablet
+  by mouth every 6 hours as needed for pain"

+* Clindamycin 300 mg: 28 tablets with the instruction to "take 1
+  capsule by mouth four times daily for 7 days"

+The fourth prescription was marked pending as a confirmation/clarification was needed from the prescribing doctor.